zanders3/butler/Readme.md

 The settings screen will then ask for the HTTP path to your Jenkin's cc.xml e.g. `http://jenkins/cc.xml`.
 Settings are stored in a `settings.ini` alongside the exe.

 ![Settings](https://github.com/zanders3/butler/blob/master/settings.png "Settings")

+The focus for this app is on minimal use of resources - the exe is 1.1MB and eats a whole 1.7MB of memory when running!